-Manufacturers, local governments, and institutions must also work in partnership to ensure diffusion of technology and the benefits it can bring.
-Essential to this effort will be worker upskilling.
-With 62 percent of existing occupations automatable, training and preparing workers for these changes is the essential first step in building a resilient post-COVID local economy that is also inclusive and equitable.
-Whether manufacturing can help lead such an industrial renaissance is unclear, but local industrial policies poised to capitalize on this reindustrialization strategy should have a clear competitive advantage in the 2020 decade and beyond..
+Manufacturers, local governments, and institutions can also work in partnership to ensure diffusion of technology and the benefits it can bring.
+Essential to this effort will be upskilling.
+With 62 percent of existing occupations automatable, training and preparing workers for these changes will be an essential step in building a resilient post-COVID local economy.